Current Jewel Cave Statistics:

 Jewel Cave is under about three square miles of surface area.
 More than 51% of the known cave is outside the Monument boundaries, under the Black Hills National Forest.

 How long is the cave?

 At more than 190 miles in length, Jewel Cave is currently the third longest cave in the world.
 Airflow studies indicate that there is a lot of cave yet to be discovered.

 What is the depth of the cave?

 The cave's depth below the surface varies greatly, due to the thickness of overlying rock layers and characteristics of the surface topography.
 The cave intersects the surface in Hell Canyon, at the only natural entrance.
-The deepest point in the cave is 749 feet below ground.
+The deepest point in the cave is 749 feet below the surface.

 Where is most exploration taking place?

 Several recent exploration trips have focused on the southeastern area of the cave, where there are many "leads" (unexplored passages) with strong airflow.
 Airflow within the cave is the single best indicator that large areas of the cave are yet to be discovered.
 In 2014, explorers found a narrow fissure with airflow in the western branch that they called the Southwest Splinter.
 This narrow fissure has since led to the discovery of over 24 miles of new passages, and the first lakes discovered in Jewel Cave.
 There is still no end in sight!
 Recent expeditions to this area have returned to the surface with over a mile of newly discovered passages, on average, per trip.

 How long does it take to reach the "end" of the cave?